ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 technologies, and long distance satellite links), and also when flows carry specific workloads (Voice over IP (VoIP), gaming, and videoconferencing).

-When {{?RFC5033}} was published in 2007, TCP {{?RFC9293}} was the dominant consumer of IETF congestion control work, and proposals were typically discussed in the Internet Congestion Control Research Group (ICCRG).
-Around the same time, the Datagram Congestion Control
-Protocol (DCCP) {{?RFC4340}} was developed as a method for defining new congestion control algorithms for datagram traffic.
-The Stream Control Transmission Protocol (SCTP)
-{{?RFC9260}} re-used TCP congestion control algorithms.
+When [RFC5033] was published in 2007, TCP [RFC9293] was the primary focus of IETF congestion control efforts, with proposals typically discussed within the Internet Congestion Control Research Group (ICCRG).
+Concurrently, the Datagram Congestion Control Protocol (DCCP) [RFC4340] was developed to define new congestion control algorithms for datagram traffic, while the Stream Control Transmission Protocol (SCTP) [RFC9260] reused TCP congestion control algorithms.

-Since then, many conditions have changed.
-The set of protocols using congestion control algorithms has grown to include QUIC {{?RFC9000}}, RTP Media Congestion Avoidance Techniques (RMCAT) (e.g., {{?RFC8836}}) and beyond.
-Some proponents of alternative congestion control algorithms now have the opportunity to test and deploy at scale without IETF review.
-There is more interest in specialized use cases, such as data centers (e.g., {{?RFC8257}}), and in support for a variety of upper layer protocols/applications, e.g., real-time protocols.
-Finally, the community has gained much more experience with indications of congestion beyond packet loss.
+Since then, several changes have occurred.
+The range of protocols utilizing congestion control algorithms has expanded to include QUIC [RFC9000] and RTP Media Congestion Avoidance Techniques (RMCAT) (e.g., [RFC8836].
+Additionally, some alternative congestion control algorithms have beene tested and deployed at scale without full IETF review.
+There is increased interest in specialized use cases, such as data centers (e.g., [RFC8257], and in supporting a variety of upper layer protocols and applications, such as real-time protocols.
+Moreover, the community has gained significant experience with congestion indications beyond packet loss.

 Multicast congestion control is a considerably less mature field of study and is not in the scope of this document.
 However, {{Section 4 of ?RFC8085}} provides